TACC/Abaco2.0/docs/source/technical/Quickstart.rst

   ADD Example.py /Users/kwhitley/PycharmProjects/Test

-The last step is write the command from running the application, which is simply- ``python ./Example.py``.
+The last step is write the command from running the application, which is simply - ``python ./Example.py``.
 We use the ``CMD`` command to do that:

 .. code-block:: bash